binary-manu/arch-ansible/README.md

 a new bootloader to your machine.
 This may cause data loss or require you to reinstall your bootloader to get a preinstalled OS to boot again._ Triple check the chosen disk and partition in the global configuration.
-Rememeber that the IPL for that disk will be overwritten, so if it already contains the loader for a different system, that system will no longer boot after the installation.
+Remember that the IPL for that disk will be overwritten, so if it already contains the loader for a different system, that system will no longer boot after the installation.
 If possible, you can then configure Syslinux to chainload the other system.